 If you are in pursuit of becoming bikini ready for spring break or summer, you’ll want to begin looking into a plan now to help you get into great shape.
-What you might wonder when starting a new program tied to increasing your exercise routine is whether it is necessary to take in more protein and how it will make your bikini plan more effective.
+What you might wonder when starting a new plan tied to increasing your exercise routine is whether it is necessary to take in more protein and how it will make your bikini plan more effective.
 We laid out answers to the most frequently asked questions on protein and working out.

 What are the benefits of protein?